This is the multi-page printable view of this section. Click here to print.

 class: nginx

-To deploy the W&B platform, the Kubernetes Operator uses the operator-wandb chart from your internal repository and use the values from your CRD to configure the Helm chart.
+To deploy the W&B platform, the Kubernetes Operator uses the values from your CR to configure the operator-wandb Helm chart from your internal repository.

 Step 7: Deploy the W&B platform